Home Podcasts HistoryExtra Long Reads

 HistoryExtra Long Reads

-History Extra 150 episodes Latest May 31, 2026
+History Extra 150 Episodes Jun 28, 2026

-HistoryExtra Long Reads offers in-depth articles from Britain's bestselling history magazine, HistoryExtra.
+HistoryExtra Long Reads delivers in-depth articles from Britain's bestselling history magazine, HistoryExtra.
 Each weekly episode features a long-form article written by leading historians, covering topics from Georgian scandals to World War I and beyond.
 The podcast provides a deep dive into various historical periods and events, drawing on expert research and analysis.

 Episodes